bradrhodes/GithubDocSync/noJQuery.md

 This page demonstrates a method of getting documentation from readme.md (or other docs) from github and displaying it in github pages in order to maintain documentation in only one place.

+This is the markdown for the plain Javascript example.
+For the JQuery example markdown, see [README.md](https://github.com/bradrhodes/GithubDocSync/blob/master/README.md)

 ### Motivation

 This is alternative method to those provided by coryg89's [Docsync](http://coryg89.github.io/docsync/) project and bebraw's [readme2gh](http://www.nixtu.info/2012/09/readme2gh-keeps-your-github-readmemd.html) project.